6 Ways to Lower Your CPC with Landing Page Optimization

 According to the same study mentioned before, "a 1-second delay in page response can result in a 7% reduction in conversions."
 Another study made by Search Engine Land came to similar conclusions.

-To start improving your landing page’s speed performance, first and foremost, you need to put your landing page on a speed tool like Pingdom or Google’s PageSpeed Insights.
+To start improving your landing page speed, first and foremost, you need to put your landing page on a speed tool like Pingdom or Google’s PageSpeed Insights.
 Any of those tools will tell you how fast your page is, how much it weights, and what problems it has.
 Google will also tell you how to solve them, while Pingdom will be a bit more technical on its analysis.

 The great majority of landing pages have to implement the same solutions to their performance problems, namely: